Ponyo: Development

 Production of Ponyo began in May 2006.
 Kondō was given the role of animation supervisor, and worked closely with Miyazaki in outlining a set of goals that defined the direction of the project, including the use of traditional animation throughout production.
 Borrowing from Kondō's experience in animating House Hunting, Ponyo would use solid and simple lines; in isolating basic animation elements, the film would aim to demonstrate the advantages of hand drawn animation through the depiction of motion that cannot be reproduced in any other medium.
-An example of the simple style is when Miyazaki painted a picture of Ponyo riding on a flock of fish, called "Ponyo is Here", which was inspired by him listening to Ride of the Valkyries while writing a letter to his staff about going with a more elemental style.
+An example of the simple style is when Miyazaki painted a picture of Ponyo riding on a flock of fish, called "Ponyo is Here", which was inspired by him listening to "Ride of the Valkyries" while writing a letter to his staff about going with a more elemental style.
 This would later become a scene in the film.
 In normal productions, animating a sailing ship would usually involve drawing one cel and sliding it across the frame, which would fix it in a predefined perspective and direction.
 Miyazaki, however, wanted the ships that appeared in Ponyo to be drawn frame-by-frame.
 A few previous Studio Ghibli films used computer-generated imagery (CGI), the earliest being Princess Mononoke (1997).
 For the production of Ponyo however, the computer graphics section at the studio was closed to prioritize hand-drawn animation.

 Some elements of the film were inspired by Richard Wagner's opera Die Walküre.
 Ponyo's birth name, Brunhilde, is a deliberate reference to the eldest of the nine legendary Valkyrie and Wagner's Brünnhilde.
 The music also makes reference to Wagner's opera.
 The character of Sōsuke is based on Miyazaki's son Gorō Miyazaki when he was five.

-Miyazaki wanted his next film to be Ponyo on the Cliff by the Sea 2, but producer Toshio Suzuki convinced him to make The Wind Rises instead.
+Miyazaki wanted his next film to be a sequel to Ponyo, but producer Toshio Suzuki convinced him to make The Wind Rises instead.